KyleRogers/dagobert/README.md

 For example: What is a 'Unterkontomerkmal' aka 'subnumber' of an account?
 What does that mean?
 What can I do with it?
 What are valid values?

 Although the project claims to abstract HBCI away you need to understand the HBCI details to work with the API but there is no documentation for that.

+### Lack of multi user and server support
+The implementation is not targeted on server environments and multi user or multi account usage.
+HBCI4Java uses static methods and fields all over the place making multi-threaded usage a nightmare.
+The implementation comes with it's own static logging and in addition I had problems supporting multiple bank connections in parallel (even single threaded/single user).

  ## Why don't you use FinTecs APIs like [BanksAPI](https://banksapi.de/) or [finAPI](https://www.finapi.io/)?